Home How2Buy Helmets Children Promotions Pamphlets Statistics Laws Standards

 How well do helmets work?

 Very well indeed, as long as they are fitted securely and buckled when you crash.
-They can prevent up to 88 per cent of cyclists' brain injuries.
+Helmets provide a 66 to 88% reduction in the risk of head, brain and severe brain injury for all ages of bicyclists.
 Ask any club cyclist, whose shared experience with other cyclists has shown them the pattern clearly.
 The down side is that many helmet users are not securing their helmets level on the head and adjusting the straps carefully.
 Those cute kids with helmets tilted back have their big, bare foreheads right out there ready to crack.
 A helmet has to be fitted carefully to do its work.

 Can I wear beads braided in my hair or a baseball cap with my helmet?